-Both the master and the other participating clients here have a copy of the PowerPoint application and presentation files to be shared, which are deployed or downloaded on the hosts of these clients beforehand, and these PowerPoint presentation files are deployed in consistent directories between the master client and the participants.
+Both master and other participating clients here have a copy of the PowerPoint application and presentations to be shared, and these PowerPoint presentation files are deployed in consistent directories between the master and the participants.

-The master client captures the event messages, such as slide changes, window selection changes, etc., during its presentation of a currently opened PowerPoint file.
+The master client captures the event messages, such as slide changes, window selection changes, etc., during its presentation of a currently open PowerPoint file.
 It sends out these event messages to all the participating clients, which in turn, navigate to the specific slide of a specific presentation, or to a specific shape/text range within a slide, based on these messages.
 This way, everyone can share the presentation or conferencing synchronously.

-3. The Master Client
+3 The Master Client